Mur Lafferty

 Mur Lafferty (born July 25, 1973) is an American podcaster and writer based in Durham, North Carolina.
-She was the editor and host of Escape Pod from 2010, when she took over from Steve Eley, until 2012, when she was replaced by Norm Sherman.
+She was the editor and host of Escape Pod from 2010, when she took over from Serah Eley, until 2012, when she was replaced by Norm Sherman.
 She is also the host and creator of the podcast I Should Be Writing.
 Until July 2007, she was host and co-editor of Pseudopod.
 She was the Editor-in-Chief of the Escape Artists short fiction magazine Mothership Zeta until it went on hiatus in 2016.

 Education

 Lafferty attended the University of North Carolina at Chapel Hill and graduated with a degree in English.
 In 2014, she received her MFA from the University of Maine's Stonecoast program.

 Podcasting

 Early contributions

 A friend introduced Lafferty to podcasting in October 2004.
 She immediately seized on the medium as a novel opportunity to publish her essays on geekdom.
 Her first podcast, Geek Fu Action Grip, launched in December 2004.
 Early topics included her obsession with Alton Brown and her uncomfortable crushes on the hosts of her child's TV shows, and expanded to discussions of games, movies, and television shows.
 In later episodes she began podcasting her fiction, most notably her serialized novels Heaven and Heaven Part 2: Hell.
 Geek Fu Action Grip ceased production as of episode 103.

-Lafferty's essays also led to her becoming an early contributor to Wingin' It: a sci-fi variety show podcast hosted by Michael R. Mennenga and Evo Terra.
+Lafferty's essays also led to her becoming an early contributor to Dragon Page Wingin' It: a sci-fi variety show podcast hosted by Michael R. Mennenga and Evo Terra.
 While she is no longer a regular, her essay produced during their 2006 Dragon*Con show is considered one of her best.

 In September 2006, Lafferty, along with Michael R. Mennenga and Tracy Hickman, founded the Parsec Awards, which recognize excellence in science fiction podcasting.
 After a general nomination period, the Steering Committee compiles a shortlist, from which an independent panel of judges selects the winner of each category.
 The awards are presented yearly at Dragon*Con.